Why Age Three Feels Harder Than the Terrible Twos - Baby Chick

 Believe it or not, there is a way to get toddlers to listen without yelling, threats, or bribes.
 There are adverse effects of yelling at kids.
 These few alternatives are more effective ways to get your kids to listen:

-- Get down at eye level, use eye contact, and use the whisper technique (read about this technique here).
+1. Get down at eye level, use eye contact, and whisper.

 Play

 Working from home and homeschooling our three-year-old required a lot of 100% full-attention playtime.
-When my son came over to my work desk and moved my computer mouse or, while on my phone doing emails, said, “No phone, Mama,” I knew it was time to put everything down and give him 100% of my attention.
+When my son came over to my work desk and moved my computer mouse, or while I was on my phone doing emails, he said, “No phone, Mama.”
+I knew it was time to put everything down and give him 100% of my attention.

 So when my son came up to me while I was working, I would pick him up and say, “It’s time for a big hug!
 Thank you for playing so well while Mommy was working.
 I love you.
 I wish I could play with you all day, but mommy must work so we can pay for food, the house, your toys, and all the fun stuff we do.
 What should we play right now for five minutes?
 LEGOS?
 A puzzle?
 Hide-and-seek?”